DYSAUTONOMIA CONFERENCE 2020

 Keynote: Autonomic regulation of the immune system, Kevin Tracey, MD

-Highly Recommend, even if you don’t have dysautonomia
+I highly recommend even if you don’t have dysautonomia.

 Wow!
 There may actually be hope for non-drug treatments for autoimmune diseases.
 Vagus nerve stimulation (implants) have demonstrated exciting early results for rheumatoid arthritis and Crohn's disease.
 Dr. Tracey studies surgical implants.
 This is still in the research phase.
 While Sjogren's has not been tested, Dr. Wan-Fai Ng in the UK is studying external vagus nerve stimulation for Sjogren's fatigue. (my comment re Dr. Ng).